Millosaurs/mc-webstore/README.md

 # Webstore Integration Plugin

-A secure, lightweight **Spigot/Bukkit plugin** that lets your webstore (e.g., Tebex, CraftingStore, custom checkout) deliver commands to your Minecraft server in real-time via a simple REST API.
+A secure, lightweight **Paper plugin** that lets your webstore (e.g., Tebex, CraftingStore, custom checkout) deliver commands to your Minecraft server in real-time via a simple REST API.

 ---